Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Discussion

-Teyuna and adjacent sites located within the largest identified palm cluster exhibit significantly higher palm densities compared to randomly selected points inside clusters without evidence of prehispanic occupation within the same region.
-This pattern suggests that pre-Columbian activities that managed the forest, and possibly opened the canopy, favored these palms.
-Along with canopy openness, the typically short dispersal distances in palms combined with the low density of other species probably contributed to the higher local density.
-In the case of \textit{Dictyocaryum lamarckianum}, its stilt roots provide an increased mechanical support on steep hillsides, again offering an advantage to occupy the cleared landscape.
-Following initial settlement and palm proliferation, the technological utility of palms likely enhanced the value of the area and influenced subsequent settlement decisions by offering valuable resources---such as materials for construction, containers, thatch, and edible parts like palm hearts \cite{Paniagua-Zambrana2020, Moraes2015}---making these areas more suitable for long-term habitation and infrastructure investment.

-Building on the extended analysis across multiple archaeological sites, and given Teyuna's historical prominence as a major pre-Columbian center \cite{Rodriguez_et_al_2023,Giraldo2010}, it is plausible that anthropogenic influences---such as the planting, cultivation, or preferential retention of palms---were more intensive in this region.
+Teyuna and adjacent sites located within the largest identified palm cluster exhibit significantly higher palm densities compared to randomly selected points inside clusters without evidence of prehispanic occupation.
+This spatial association could arise through several mechanisms.
+Pre-Columbian activities may have managed the forest and opened the canopy, creating favourable conditions for palms.
+Yet palms may also function as disturbance-tolerant or early- to mid-successional taxa that increase after natural canopy openings, landslides, or windthrow, meaning palm enrichment could occur through normal forest dynamics without human involvement.
+In both cases, palm re-colonization of secondary forests can extend over decades or longer, and some species remain associated with disturbed or undisturbed forest conditions even after more than 100 years of succession, reflecting both re-colonization lags and persistent vegetation structure differences that may favour palms in secondary forests \cite{Eiserhardt2011determinantspalms}.
+In addition, the typically short dispersal distances in palms combined with the low density of other species probably contributed to the higher local density.
+In the case of \textit{Dictyocaryum lamarckianum}, its stilt roots provide increased mechanical support on steep hillsides, offering an advantage in both naturally disturbed and potentially human-modified landscapes.
+If palms were already abundant, their technological utility---offering materials for construction, containers, thatch, and edible parts like palm hearts \cite{Paniagua-Zambrana2020, Moraes2015}---may have influenced settlement location decisions, creating the observed spatial co-occurrence.
+Given Teyuna's historical prominence as a major pre-Columbian centre \cite{Rodriguez_et_al_2023,Giraldo2010}, it is plausible that anthropogenic influences, such as the planting, cultivation, or preferential retention of palms, were present in this region.
 These practices may have constituted a form of low-intensity management or stewardship of plant communities \cite{coelho_eighty-four_2021}.
-Our results suggest that the legacy effects of pre-Columbian human activity on palm distribution are not uniform across the landscape.
-Instead, they appear to be spatially variable, with a more pronounced presence persisting near major centers such as Teyuna.
+Our results show that the spatial association between palm clusters and archaeological sites is not uniform across the landscape.
+Instead, it is spatially variable, with the strongest co-occurrence observed near the major centre of Teyuna.
+Further research is needed to quantify the relative contribution of human management legacy, site selection in palm-rich areas, differential preservation and detection of archaeological features, and to establish the causal relationships among these possible mechanisms.